 My 7th grade homeroom teacher was a Vietnam Vet who impacted my life in many ways, including my culinary appetite.
 This blog post was featured on Freshly Pressed by WordPress, an honor that earned this badge below.

 It’s kinda’ like a merit badge for bloggers.
 It was almost as exciting as eating a pet snake.
+It was THE highlight of my 2013 blogging journey.

 This was in follow-up to my #1 blog post, “Things I Would Never Say to a Parent of Two Children.”
 The comments were so hilarious, I featured my readers in this post.